 Those who accept the latter reality are the troublemakers.
 They ask questions.
 They are threats to the status quo.
-They are the men who become the change they want to see, but that cliche must remain a cliche.
+They are men who become the change they want to see, but that cliche must remain a cliche.
 Therefore, these men are put in detentions, in dumber classes, and are called troublemakers.
-In a country like India, they still have a good chance at life, but in a country like the US, they are less likely to go to college because of a bad discipline record.
+In a country like India, they still have a good chance at life, but in a country like the US, they are less likely to go to college because of bad discipline record.
 A bad discipline record may also remove them from the employable pool, making their lives much more difficult.

 Those who remain relatively uninvolved learn vicariously that flattery and obedience get you the reward, while dissent cuts your chances.
 This is the moral paradigm that all children live under for 12 years and sometimes 16 years should they go to college.
 It is only obvious that men at the top today are weak, unable to tell the truth and expose corruption, while real men who cannot compromise their values are struggling to survive.
 The aggregate of all of it is reflected in our experience of a morally deteriorating world.

 It is my opinion that moral values can all be restored if only one generation does not go to school.
 School is an indoctrination camp.
 It is abusive and morally demeaning.
-Get your children used to the library where they can learn from some real teachers rather than fake teachers at school who are often less intelligent than their students.
+Get your children used to libraries, where they can learn from some real teachers rather than fake teachers at school who are often less intelligent than their students.